Vyral/dean-adler/_posts/2019-08-15-do-you-need-a-home-inspection.md

 {% include pullquote.html %}

-**A four-point inspection will be required if the house is over 25 or 30 years old.** This will look at the electric, plumbing, roof, HVAC, and ventialigno in the property.
+**A four-point inspection will be required if the house is over 25 or 30 years old.** This will look at the electric, plumbing, roof, HVAC, and ventilation in the property.

 Although an inspection is not generally required, I always recommend getting one.
 According to the National Association of Realtors, 85% of buyers are getting home inspections.
 This is one of the times where I completely agree with the majority.